 After working as an academic adviser and a career counselor for almost two decades, the most important skill I learned was to listen more than I spoke.
 For some reason, it’s thought that people in helping positions (doctors, psychologists, career counselors, advisers, social workers, etc.) should speak well and that it’s one of the MAIN strengths you need to help people one-to-one all day long.
 After several years working in higher education, I realized it was the other way around.
 The people who are the BEST at helping others are the ones who listen the most and speak the least.

 I like to talk so it was a hard lesson to learn, but over time, and through practicing over many years with many different students, I got better and better at it.
 How could I tell?
 My students and clients were more successful.
 Faster.
 And, they told me so.

 But was I applying this skill set to my personal life?
 Not really.

-I realized while adventuring around Iceland with my husband Marcus that I’m pretty good at listening when it comes to friends and family members because I only see them each once a week or once a month or just a few times a year; but with Marcus, who I see every day, I’m pretty bad at listening.
+I realized while adventuring around Iceland with my husband Marcus that I’m pretty good at listening when it comes to friends and family members because I only see them once a week or once a month or just a few times a year; but with Marcus, whom I see every day, I’m pretty bad at listening.

 There’s no time like the present to recommit.
 It’s on this trip, this miraculous trip in Iceland, that I’m recommitting myself to listening more, and especially listening more (and deeper) to the person that means the most to me.